rgaiacs/mathml.js/doc/dev/mrow.rst

 ------------------

-When the pointing device is moved onto an ``mo`` the element should change its color (default to blue).
+When the pointing device is moved onto an ``mo`` the element should change its background color (default to orange).

-When the pointing device is moved away from an ``mo`` it should change its color to back.
+When the pointing device is moved away from an ``mo`` it should change its background color to original value.

 This behavior can be achieve changing the color value attribute.